Eswatini: Geography

 A small landlocked kingdom with an area of 17364 km2, Eswatini is located at approximately 26°30'S, 31°30'E and is bordered in the north, west and south by South Africa and by Mozambique in the east.
-Along the eastern border with Mozambique is the Lebombo Mountains, a mountain ridge at an altitude of around 600 m.
+Along the eastern border with Mozambique are the Lebombo Mountains, a mountain ridge at an altitude of around 600 m.
 The mountains are broken by the canyons of three rivers, the Ngwavuma, the Great Usutu and the Mbuluzi.
 The western border, with an average altitude of 1200 m, lies on the edge of an escarpment.

 Eswatini is separated into four geographical regions.
-These run from north to south and are determined by altitude.
+These run from north to south and are determined by elevation.
 Mbabane, the capital, is on the Highveld.
-The Middleveld, lying at an average 700 m above sea level is the most densely populated region of Eswatini with a lower rainfall than the mountains.
+The Middleveld, lying at an average 700 m above sea level, is the most densely populated region of Eswatini with a lower rainfall than the mountains.
 Manzini, the principal commercial and industrial city, is situated in the Middleveld.
 The Lowveld, at around 250 m, is less populated than other areas and presents a typical African bush country of thorn trees and grasslands.
 Eswatini contains three ecosystems: Maputaland coastal forest mosaic, Zambezian and mopane woodlands, and Drakensberg montane grasslands.
 The country had a 2018 Forest Landscape Integrity Index mean score of 4.21/10, ranking it 142nd globally out of 172 countries.